sajadadineh/instagram_cli/README.md

 2.clone the project `git clone https://gitlab.com/sajadadineh/instagram-cli.git`

-3.go to the directory and execute the command and install program `sudo npm i -g ./`
+3.go to the directory `cd instagram-cli` and execute the command and install program `sudo npm i -g ./`

 4.login in instagram `instagram login`